Skip to content

 Fix Common AC Problems with Proper Cleaning

 We’ve all been there.
-It's the middle of summer in Sydney, the fan’s blowing, but you're still sweating buckets.
-Or maybe it's winter in Melbourne, and your split system is huffing and puffing but not keeping you warm.
+It is the middle of summer in Sydney, the fan is blowing on high, but you are still sweating buckets.
+Or maybe it is a freezing winter morning in Melbourne, and your split system is huffing and puffing but simply not keeping you warm.
 What gives?

-Before you call the tradie or panic about expensive repairs, here’s a little Aussie truth: most common air con issues start with dirt.
-Yep—clogged filters, blocked coils, moldy buildup, and poor airflow are the sneaky culprits behind those high power bills, strange smells, and even full system breakdowns.
+Before you call the tradie or panic about expensive replacement costs, here is a little Aussie truth: most common air con issues start with dirt.
+Yep—clogged filters, blocked coils, mouldy buildup, and poor airflow are the sneaky culprits behind those high power bills, strange smells, and even full system breakdowns.

-This blog will walk you through how proper HVAC cleaning can fix the most annoying air conditioning issues.
-Here's what we’ll cover:
+This blog will walk you through exactly how proper HVAC cleaning can fix the most annoying air conditioning issues.
+Here is what we’ll cover:

-• ☁️ Blocked coils and how to clean them
+• ☁️ Blocked coils and how to efficiently clean them

 • 🧊 Evaporator ice buildup in places like Perth

-• 🌀 Airflow problems from dirty filters (hello Adelaide)
+• 🌀 Airflow problems caused by dirty filters (hello Adelaide)

-• 💸 Rising power bills and system strain in Melbourne
+• 💸 Rising power bills and unnecessary system strain in Melbourne

-• 🔧 Preventing costly breakdowns in any Aussie city
+• 🔧 Preventing costly breakdowns in absolutely any Aussie city

-We’ll even share the exact Viper cleaning products available here that Aussie tradies trust to keep systems running smoother, longer.
+We will even share the exact Viper cleaning products available here that Aussie tradies completely trust to keep systems running smoother for longer.

 Why This Stuff Matters (Especially in Australia)